Baxolile Nodada

-Baxolile Babongile Nodada (born 2 April 1992) is a South African politician for the Democratic Alliance who has been a Member of Parliament since 2019, and the Shadow Minister of Basic Education and the Parliamentary Counsellor to the Leader of the Opposition in John Steenhuisen's Shadow Cabinet since 2020.
+Baxolile Babongile Nodada (born 2 April 1992) is a South African politician for the Democratic Alliance who has been a Member of Parliament since 2019.
+He served as the Shadow Minister of Basic Education and the Parliamentary Counsellor to the Leader of the Opposition in John Steenhuisen's Shadow Cabinet from 2020 until the DA entered national government in July 2024.

 Nodada was Shadow Deputy Minister of Higher Education, Science and Technology in Mmusi Maimane's Shadow Cabinet.

 Early life and education

 Nodada was born in 1992 in Aliwal North in South Africa's former Cape Province.
 His parents divorced in 1993, and he then grew up with his three siblings in a family headed by his mother.

 He attended Hudson Park High School in East London, Eastern Cape, where he served on the Representative Council of Learners (RCL).
 After matriculating from the school in 2010, Nodada enrolled at the Nelson Mandela University.
 He joined the Democratic Alliance's student organisation on campus and served as the first chairperson of its South Campus branch.
 In 2013, he was elected to the university's Student Representative Council (SRC).

 During his time as an SRC member, he held the positions of deputy secretary-general, culture officer, secretary-general and chief whip.
 He was DASO's campaign manager at the university in 2014 and 2015, respectively.
 In 2015, Nodada was given the SRC Member of the Year Leadership Award by the Vice Chancellor.

 Nodada graduated with a BA degree in political science and economics in 2014 and an honours degree in public administration and conflict in 2015.